vetskiver/crypto-hustle-pro/README.md

 ## Goals

-By the end of this project, you will be able to:
+In this project, I:

-- Fetch and display a list of at least 30 cryptocurrencies, including their images, names, and prices in USD.
+- Successfully fetched and displayed a list of at least 30 cryptocurrencies, including their images, names, and prices in USD.
-- Implement a search feature to filter cryptocurrencies by symbol.
+- Implemented a search feature to filter cryptocurrencies by symbol.
-- Display the top 10 cryptocurrencies by market capitalization on a separate pane.
+- Displayed the top 10 cryptocurrencies by market capitalization on a separate pane.
-- Ensure real-time updates and dynamic interaction with the cryptocurrency data.
+- Ensured real-time updates and dynamic interaction with the cryptocurrency data.

 ## Demo